cpageler93/ConsulSwift/README.md

 |                    |  Create/Update Key              |  PUT /v1/kv/:key                         | ❌           |
 |                    |  Delete Key                     |  DELETE /v2/kv/:key                      | ❌           |
 |                    |                                 |                                          | ❌           |

+## Test

+To test ConsulSwift on your local machine you need to start consul first

+    # start consul
+    consul agent -dev -dc=fra1

+    # test
+    swift test

+## Need Help?

+Please [submit an issue](https://github.com/cpageler93/ConsulSwift/issues) on GitHub or contact me via Mail or Twitter.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file.